Gun law in Yemen: History

 In 1992 Yemeni government passed Law Regulating Carrying Firearms, Ammunition & their Trade.
 Article 9 of this law states that:

 The law did not specify, however, which authority would ensure the control of arms proliferation.

 In 2007, the government issued a decree banning weapons in major cities and limiting weapons carried by security personnel.
 In three years, 720,000 unlicensed weapons were confiscated, and hundreds of weapons shops were temporarily closed down.
 The Arab Spring broke this dynamic.

 After civil war began in 2015 various parts of the country were overrun by different factions.
 Since there is no centralized government to enforce gun laws all types of arms including rifles, fully-automatic firearms, anti-tank guide missiles or armored vehicles are being sold over the counter for various militias and individuals willing to buy them.

 In October 2018, the Arab Reporters for Investigative Journalism released a study demonstrating many guns in Yemen were manufactured by European weapon makers.

 Carry

 A license is not required to obtain or possess firearms.
-Carry of firearms in public places is unrestricted in rural areas, where more than 66% of Yemen's population live, but state-issued license is required to carry them in cities.
-It is issued on may-issue basis with varying restrictions in different cities.
-In 2007 government cancelled all carry licenses and introduced new additional conditions for them.
-Carrying rifles (for example AK-47) was banned in cities with few exceptions.
+Carrying of firearms in public places is unrestricted in rural areas, where more than 66% of Yemen's population lives, but state-issued licenses are required to carry them in cities.
+They are issued on a may-issue basis with varying restrictions in different cities.
+In 2007, the government cancelled all carry licenses and introduced new additional conditions for them.
+Carrying rifles (such as the AK-47) was banned in cities with few exceptions.

-Government's license is also required to be retailer of arms and ammunition, including maintaining records of stocks and sales, buyer's name and ID card.
-Law also regulates the number of bodyguards person can have, and stipulates that guns may not be passed on to third parties.
+A government license is also required to be a retailer of arms and ammunition, with retailers also being required to maintain records of stocks and sales, each buyer's name and ID card.
+Law also regulates the number of bodyguards a person can have, and stipulates that guns may not be passed on to third parties.

-Celebratory gunfire also lead to many deaths every year.
+Celebratory gunfire also leads to many deaths every year.
 Many children, mostly boys, carry guns in Yemen.